 - Line the pan with baking paper to prevent the turkey from sticking to the pan.

-- Bake for about 45minutes per kilo.
+- Bake for approximately 45minutes per kilo.

 - 30 minutes before the calculated cooking time is completed remove the turkey from the oven.

 - Check using a meat thermometer.
-Place the thermometer into the deepest part of the bird and the internal temperate should be 82°C. Another tip is the turkey is fully cooked when the juices run clear.
+Place the thermometer into the deepest part of the bird & the internal temperate should be 82°C. Another tip is the turkey is fully cooked when the juices run clear.

 - As oven temperatures vary, you may need to adjust cooking times accordingly.